atlarge-research/opendc/site/docs/documentation/Input/TopologySchema.md

                     "type": "integer"
                 },
                 "coreSpeed": {
-                    "description": "The core speed of the cpu in Mhz", "type": "number"
+                    "description": "The core speed of the cpuModel in Mhz", "type": "number"
                 },
                 "count": {